-Every day we make sense of our world by formulating simple sociological theories about why people do the things they do, about the forces that hold our society together, and about its major problems.
-This course seeks to nurture the amateur social theorist lurking inside all of us, to allow us to make clearer judgements, predictions, decisions, and, ultimately, to build better theories.
+This course introduces students to the foundations of sociological thought, research, and subject matter.
+Every day we make sense of our world by formulating simple theories about why people do the things they do, about the forces that hold our society together, and about its major problems.
+This course seeks to nurture the amateur sociologist lurking inside all of us, to allow us to make clearer judgements, predictions, decisions, and, ultimately, to build better societies.

 You are expected to attend every class and out-of-class event.
 Come fully caffeinated, prepared to discuss readings and join group discussions.
 Class participation means you regularly attend class and take part in meaningful ways.
 Since critical dialogue is probably where most learning happens anyway, this should be in our mutual interests.
 Learning is a conspiracy, a group activity where we work, play, plot, and debate together.
 Students should be prepared to take notes without laptops.
 Cell phones, laptops, and all other non-airplane-approved devices must be switched off.
+You are strictly prohibited from recording any student, faculty, or guest without their consent in our classroom.
 At the end of this syllabus is an addendum that describes helpful communication tips between professors and students when you have questions outside of class.

-In our discussion sections, set yourself goals to participate in ways that challenge your habits and usual modus operandi.
+During our discussions, set yourself goals to participate in ways that challenge your habits and usual modus operandi.
 You are encouraged to have an opinion, be audacious, act out, and risk your pride (what you risk shows what you value).
-Please bring a written question for discussion to every time your section meets.
+Please bring a written question for each class period.
 We will use those questions as the basis for our discussions in your sections.

 You will complete two short analytic projects in response to particular readings and take one in- class written exam.
 There will also be a final project where you will create your own exam.
 You will have the option to do one analytic project in a non-traditional format.
 Talk to me well in advance if this option interests you.
 I will give you more specific information on the details of each of these assignments when the time comes.